Coconut-Aero/data-for-one-among-us/people/TianqiChen666/page.en.md

 A few hours after saying these words, she left us forever.
 She was reduced to a small box of ashes, scattered into the Jialing River, resting in the beloved fishing spot she cherished.

 Our dear Menma passed away in the early hours of February 26, 2025, in Nanchong, Sichuan Province, due to drug poisoning.
-She was just shy of her nineteenth birthday.
+She just celebrated her nineteenth birthday 1 month ago.

 Although she lost her battle with bipolar disorder, she left us with smiles through her memes and traces of her presence across the internet.